 Real Estate

-Edlyn has acted on various real estate matters including possession proceedings; 1954 Act lease renewals; dilapidations; and claims for rent arrears and damages.
-She also has experience from her pupillage of leasehold covenants; freehold covenants; proprietary estoppel; constructive trusts; rent charges in the context of a modern housing development; professional negligence in the context of conveyancing; and injunctions against persons unknown to restrain trespass.
+Edlyn has acted on a range of real estate matters including possession proceedings (including mortgage regulation issues); 1954 Act lease renewals; TOLATA proceedings; dilapidations; claims for rent arrears and damages; and fraud and professional negligence claims in a conveyancing or property development context.
+She also has experience from her pupillage of leasehold covenants; freehold covenants; proprietary estoppel; constructive trusts over land; rentcharges; and injunctions against persons unknown to restrain trespass.

 -